restpose/restpose/docs/urls.rst

 		 which they're sending documents is ``high_load`` messages persist.

+.. http:delete:: /coll/(collection_name)/category/(taxonomy_name)

+   Delete an entire taxonomy.

+   This will also update any documents which need to be updated as a result of there no longer being any category relationships in that taxonomy.

+   :param collection_name: The name of the collection.
+May not contain
+          ``:/\.,`` or tab characters.
+   :param taxonomy_name: The name of the taxonomy.
+May not contain ``:/\.,``
+          or tab characters.

+   :statuscode 202: Normal response: returns a JSON object.
+This will usually
+               be empty, but may contain the following:

+	       * ``high_load``: contains an integer value of 1 if the processing queue is busy.
+Clients should reduce the rate at which they're sending documents is ``high_load`` messages persist.

+.. http:delete:: /coll/(collection_name)/category/(taxonomy_name)/id/(cat_id)

+   Remove a category.
+Will create the collection and taxonomy if they don't already exist.

+   This will also update any documents which need to be updated as a result of there no longer being any category relationships involving that category.

+   :param collection_name: The name of the collection.
+May not contain
+          ``:/\.,`` or tab characters.
+   :param taxonomy_name: The name of the taxonomy.
+May not contain ``:/\.,``
+          or tab characters.
+   :param cat_id: The ID of the category.
+May not contain ``:/\.,`` or tab
+          characters.

+   :statuscode 202: Normal response: returns a JSON object.
+This will usually
+               be empty, but may contain the following:

+	       * ``high_load``: contains an integer value of 1 if the processing queue is busy.
+Clients should reduce the rate at which they're sending documents is ``high_load`` messages persist.

 .. http:delete:: /coll/(collection_name)/category/(taxonomy_name)/id/(cat_id)/parent/(parent_id)

    Remove a parent from a category.
 Will create the collection and taxonomy if